In this comparison, we’ll be looking at the Dyson Micro 1.5KG and V15 Detect, two of Dyson’s latest cordless vacuums.

 Could this be a preview of things to come?

-Only time will tell, but I like using a push-button switch since it lightens up the load considerably on your wrist and arm.
+Only time will tell, but I like using a push-button switch since it considerably lightens the load on your wrist and arm.

 3. Dustbin size

 The V15 Detect has the same capacity as the V10 and V11 Torque Drive at 0.77 liters, while the Micro’s dustbin has a much smaller volume at 0.18.

 Dyson utilizes a 3600 mAh li-ion battery, bigger than the Micro’s capacity of 2500 mAh.

 The capacity difference is a massive factor with the weight and run time difference, which we’ll look a in a bit.

 Also, the Dyson V15 battery is detachable, while the Micro isn’t.